Communio-Templorum/bylaws/Articles-of-Incorporation.md

 Court of the county in which the principal office of the Corporation is then located, exclusively for such purposes or to such organizations, such as the Court shall determine, which are organized and operated exclusively for such purposes, or to such governments for such purposes.

-## 8. Principle Office

-## 9. Board of Directors

-* [ ] Add rules and regulations pursuant to [NC Statutes Chapter 55A, Article 8](https://www.ncleg.net/EnactedLegislation/Statutes/PDF/ByArticle/Chapter_55A/Article_8.pdf)

-The fiscal year of the Corporation shall follow the old calendar year of Ancient Rome: to begin March 1 and run through February.

-## 10. Officers

 ## 11. Amendments to the Articles of Incorporation